Food Plots

 Soil Prep Timeline

 Don't forget—planting date isn't the only date that matters.
-You need time to prep:
+You need time to prep.
+Our seasonal planning guide lays out the full calendar.

 If you're reading this in August and haven't prepped, you're behind but not dead.
 Spray now, till in a week, plant right after.
 It's not perfect, but a rushed plot beats no plot.